 As and when the Scheme trades in the derivatives market there are risk factors and issues concerning the use of derivatives since derivative products are specialized instruments that require investment techniques and risk analyses different from those associated with stocks and bonds.
 There is the possibility that a loss may be sustained by the portfolio as a result of the failure of another party (usually referred to as the "counter party") to comply with the terms of the derivatives contract.
-Other risks in using derivatives include the risk of mis-pricing or improper valuation derivatives and the inability of derivatives to correlate perfectly with underlying assets, rates and indices.
+Other risks in using derivatives include the risk of mispricina or improper valuation derivatives and the inability of derivatives to correlate perfectly with underlying assets, rates and indices.

-The for Scheme has provision using derivative instruments for portfolio balancing and hedging purposes.
+The Scheme may invest in derivative for the purpose of hedging, portfolio balancing and other purposes as may be permitted under the Regulations.
 Interest Rate Swaps will be done with approved counter parties under pre-approved ISDA agreements.
-Mark to Market of swaps, netting off of cash flow and default provision clauses will be provided as per international best practice on a reciprocal basis.
 Interest rate swaps and other derivative instruments will be used as per local (RBI and SEBI) regulatory guidelines.